-The Diño Research Group (RG) is a theoretical condensed matter physics/nano materials science research group at the Department of Applied Physics, Osaka University.
+The Diño Research Group (DRG, est. 2015) is a theoretical condensed matter physics/nano materials science research group at the Department of Applied Physics, Osaka University.

 We train young researchers from Japan and other countries to investigate phenomena occurring in materials at the nano and atomic scale.
 We aim to elucidate physical properties that include elementary processes in excitations and reactions at surfaces and interfaces, ultra-fast quantum processes, electron excitations in atomic-scale processes, dynamics of complex systems, quantum first-principles based design of nano-material devices and catalysts, reactions in bulk systems and nanospintronics.